Batch Convert XBRL to Excel

 •While holding the Ctrl key pressed, click to select the files of interest.

-•Click an empty area in the dialog box and then drag the cursor over the files to be selected (rectangular selection).
+•Click an empty area in the dialog box and drag the cursor over the files that you want to select (rectangular selection).

-•Press Ctrl+A to select all files in the grid.
+•Press Ctrl+A to select all the files in the grid.

-Once the batch is ready, click Convert to process all files in it.
-If any files with the same name already exist in the target folder, a message box appears asking your confirmation to overwrite them.
+Once the batch is ready, click Convert to process all the files in it.